mtrudel/rpi-breakout/README.md

 * Pin 2: Data (RPi BCM4)
 * Pin 3: Ground

-The 1-Wire spec requires a 4.7k pullup resistor on the data line; this can be done by populating the resistor marked `4.7k` on the left of the breakout board (there is provision to install either a through hole resistor or an 0805 SMD; both connections are wired in parallel)
+The 1-Wire spec mandates a 4.7k pullup resistor on the data line; this can be done by populating the resistor marked `4.7k` on the left of the breakout board (there is provision to install either a through hole resistor or an 0805 SMD; both connections are wired in parallel)

 ## GPIO